Transplantation (journal)

 Transplantation is a peer-reviewed medical journal covering transplantation medicine.
-The editor-in-chief is Jeremy R. Chapman (University of Sydney).
-It was established in 1963 and is published by Wolters Kluwer on behalf of The Transplantation Society and the International Liver Transplantation Society.
+The editor-in-chief is Stefan G. Tullius (Harvard University).
+It was established in 1963 and is published by Wolters Kluwer on behalf of The Transplantation Society.

 Its sister journal, Transplantation Direct, is an online-only open access, peer-reviewed medical journal also covering transplantation medicine, established in 2015.
-The journal's executive editor is Edward K. Geissler (University of Regensburg).
+The journal's editor-in-chief is Edward K. Geissler (University of Regensburg).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.743, ranking it 41 out of 158 journals in the category "Immunology", 10 out of 203 journals in the category "Surgery", and 3 out of 25 journals in the category "Transplantation".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 5.5, ranking it 38 out of 181 journals in the category "Immunology", 14 out of 292 journals in the category "Surgery", and 3 out of 31 journals in the category "Transplantation".